erikeldridge/app-quality-cookbook/source.md

 ### Identify reviewers

-We can use a tool like our group generator to randomly assign teammates to review groups.
+Code review involves multiple people, which introduces organizational complexity.
+We can use the code review group generator to simplify this process.
 Random assignment ensures teammates maintain experience with the entire code base.

 Alternatively, we can pre-identify owners of a code base and automatically add them to a review.
 Github uses "contributors" for this.